CihanErenler/reaktor-assignment/README.md

 ### Reaktor assignment app

-This repository contains the solution of reaktor assignment
+This repository contains the solution of Reaktor assignment